cossacklabs/product-docs/themis/languages/swift/examples.md

   - data encryption using Secure Cell
   - message encryption using Secure Message
   - password authentication using Secure Comparator
-  - integration with CocoaPods and Carthage for macOS and iOS
+  - integration with SPM, CocoaPods and Carthage for macOS and iOS

 You can also take a look at unit tests in [SwiftThemis source code](https://github.com/cossacklabs/themis/tree/master/tests/objcthemis).